-We picked out the Standard Triple O acoustic guitar for its fantastic sound quality and well constructed body.
+We picked out the Standard Triple O acoustic guitar for its fantastic sound quality and well-constructed body.

-The standard models come with full solid mahogany back and sides, a rosewood bridge and a bone saddle and nut ensuring the highest level of durability and rich sound quality.
+The standard models come with full solid mahogany back and sides, a rosewood bridge, and a bone saddle and nut ensuring the highest level of durability and rich sound quality.

-The fingerboard is made of high grade rosewood while the Sitka spruce top completes the careful combination of woods in the making of this gorgeous guitar model.
+The fingerboard is made of high-grade rosewood while the Sitka spruce top completes the careful combination of woods in the making of this gorgeous guitar model.

 Overall the body of this guitar is small and compact, making it perfect to carry around.
-Solo artists as well as those performing in bands can play this guitar for great volume and sound projection.
+Solo artists, as well as those performing in bands, can play this guitar for great volume and sound projection.
 This kind of guitar body is mostly popular among folk artists but it is versatile enough for just about all kinds of music and musicians.

-The electronics on the PM-3 are also worth mentioning with vintage-style radio control knobs, 2-band EQ, built-in tuner, and master volume on the neatly designed preamp.
+The electronics on the PM-3 are also worth mentioning with vintage-style radio control knobs, 2-band EQ, a built-in tuner, and master volume on the neatly designed preamp.

-The guitar is fitted with Dura-Tone coated strings for easy strumming and players comfort.
+The guitar is fitted with Dura-Tone coated strings for easy strumming and players’ comfort.